freenet/freenet-core/docs/src/dev-guide.md

 > **TODO:** Elsewhere in the documentation, explain the intricate details of building and deploying contracts, in case the usecase doesn't fit with the current tooling, so they know the necessary steeps to itneract with the node at a lower level.

-Under the `./build/locutus` directory you will see both a `*.wasm` file, which is the contract file, and `contract-state`, in case it applies, which is the initial state that will be uploaded when initially putting the contract.
+Under the `./build/locutus` directory, you will see both a `*.wasm` file, which is the contract file, and `contract-state`, in case it applies, which is the initial state that will be uploaded when initially putting the contract.

-Web applications can access the code of backend contracts directly in their applications and put new contracts (that is, assigning a new location for the code, plus any parameters that may be generated dinamically by the web app, and the initial state for that combination of contract code + parameters) dinamically.
+Web applications can access the code of backend contracts directly in their applications and put new contracts (that is, assigning a new location for the code, plus any parameters that may be generated dynamically by the web app, and the initial state for that combination of contract code + parameters) dynamically.

 Let's take a look at the manifest for our web app container contract: